Diagnosing symptoms of success with Jan Brenneke

 The fourth release of Support Heroes by Kaizo featured Jan Brenneke – Chief Supply Officer at Talixo.

-In this episode, Jan explores the world of analytics in Customer Service and divulges his valuable insights on common pitfalls and paths to success when using data and metrics to operate your team.
+In this episode, Jan explores the world of customer support metrics and divulges his valuable insights on common pitfalls and paths to success when using data and analytics to operate your team.

 “The real challenge, a challenge that is unique to customer service, is that you need to consolidate all the metrics into a framework that tells you something”